How to reduce water bill

 Simple changes to reduce water usage in daily life

-Shortening your shower time: A five-minute challenge
+Shortening your shower time: the five-minute challenge

 Switching to shorter showers saves water and money.
 A five-minute shower uses less water than a bath.
 By reducing your shower time, you could save significant amounts on your monthly water bill.
-Consider using a timer to keep track.
-This small change in your daily routine contributes to less water waste.

 A leaky tap wastes more water than you might think.
 Fixing even the smallest drip can lead to substantial savings on your water bills.
-Regularly check taps, showerheads, and pipe connections for leaks.
-Prompt repairs not only save water but also prevent costly damage over time.

 Water-efficient gardening techniques

 In the garden, opt for water-efficient practices.
 Collect rainwater in a water butt for use in watering plants.
 Choose drought-resistant plants and use mulch to retain soil moisture.
-These methods reduce your water supply needs and can noticeably lower your water bills.

-Saving water in the kitchen: Dishwashers and washing machines
+Saving water in the kitchen

 Installing water-efficient fixtures and appliances